daonguyen81/SpotifyAPI/README.md

 ```
 ## Run the Python script.
 This script will scrawl three type of data, manipulate the data and write three separate csv spreadsheets.
+   First function grabs the data of all the songs from the year of 2019, manipulate the data, write to csv file with the most popular      song from the top.
+   Second function grabs the data from my favarite singer, Lady Gaga, and write to csv file with a list in alphabetical order.
+   Third function grabs the data from my personal account's and a playlist I just created yesterday, then write these data to csv file      with readable time format for song duration.

 ```
     # song list for this year
     getYearSongList("2019")